b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ---
 - Not really true for SEO anymore, search engines can index full JS and SPA apps.
 - the main advantage in my humble opinion is the performance and loading times.
-- the HTML is generated on server side and can be cached.
-- So you do not need to wait for the javascript to load to see the content.
+- And you do not need javascript to load to use the site and see contents
-- Write once, run anywhere
+- Same codebase and templates for client and server, write once, run anywhere, remember JSP?
+PHP?

-#### Inconvenients of SSR
+#### Drawbacks of SSR
-- not for every app.<!-- .element: class="fragment" -->
+- not for every app/site.<!-- .element: class="fragment" -->
 - can be tricky, has some footguns.<!-- .element: class="fragment" -->
 - paradigm change, not your typical SPA<!-- .element: class="fragment" -->
 ---
-- If you have a loat of forms, and multi-step processses, and client side apis accesses... you might not want to use SSR.
+- If you have a loat of forms, or multi-step processses, and client side apis accesses...
+- you might not want to use SSR.
+- same thing if all your site is private or behind authentification.
-- for simple content websites, it is great
+- for simple content websites that are PUBLIC, it is great.

 #### Two execution contexts